The sculptures of Phillip Stern: A garden of impossible plants

 My work is greatly influenced by readings in science and nature.
 I apply what I learn about things like prehistoric bats that have an eerie humanness, the massive coordinated flocking of starlings, the heroic monogamy of the albatross, and the way trees communicate through their roots and become homes for many animal species.
 But I am also thrilled that each artwork is an opportunity to open the door to the unknown.
 I understand how the fundamental laws of nature say that many things are possible at any given time—you just have to “do the math” to figure out what the probabilities are—and I choose which way to go, over and over again.

 A few words about my studio techniques: I begin with a quick sketch on paper or the studio wall.
 Based on the sketch I bend copper water tubing to create a structure—both a drawing in space and an armature—tied together with stainless steel screws and epoxy.
 The contours can be moved or reshaped in response to new information and unfolding possibilities.
-Fleshing-out surfaces between the copper loops using tape and mesh layered with polymer-fortified cement, I create surfaces and volumes that fade in and out of anatomical reference.
-Finally, the surface is selectively painted, glazed and sealed.
+Fleshing-out surfaces between the copper loops using metal tape or mesh layered with polymer-fortified cement, I create surfaces and volumes that fade in and out of anatomical reference.
+Finally, the surface is selectively painted or glazed and sealed.

 No matter how much I speculate on our connections with other natures, my work always comes back to people—with a way to make room for those other natures in our expanding sense of being human.
 Open, vulnerable, stretching, not all that steady on two feet; full of wonder, passion, and ecstasy; deeply curious, attentive, and receptive—the list of descriptors for us grows.
 Are we not in a dance with other natures, intricately entangled in a grand cosmic conversation?
-In the end, my creative process shows me a touching new twist on the old question of what it means to be human in this bewilderingly complex universe.
+In the end, my creative process shows me what it means to be human in this bewilderingly complex universe.